Sweetest Heart of Mary Roman Catholic Church: Architecture

 In 1890, construction began on "what would become the largest Catholic Church in Michigan."
 Spier and Rohns designed the present structure.
 Kolasinski had formed the parish and raised the building funds for the rapidly growing parish.
 The cornerstone-laying ceremony was held on June 5, 1892, and on December 24, 1893, after construction costs of over $125,000, the church was officially dedicated.
 More than 10,000 people attended the dedication ceremony.

 Sweetest Heart of Mary is one of the largest Gothic Revival churches in the Midwest, and perhaps the most impressive.
 The church is constructed of red brick in a cruciform shape with a cross gabled roof.
 The facade on Russell boasts a rusticated stone lower level with a triple portal, a pointed arch structure, and a stone balustrade atop everything.
 Two towers flank the entrance, topped with identical spires, which are capped with buttresses and detailed with crosses.

-The church includes several impressive stained glass windows created by Detroit Stained Glass Works, the successor to the well known firm of Friederichs and Staffin.
+The church includes several stained glass windows created by Detroit Stained Glass Works, the successor to the firm Friederichs and Staffin.
 The major transept window illustrates the Holy Family in Saint Joseph's workshop.
-Eight windows lining the nave portray Christ, Mary, and several saints; this set of windows won a major prize at the 1893 World's Columbian Exposition in Chicago.
+Eight windows lining the nave portray Christ, Mary, and several saints; this set of windows won a prize at the 1893 World's Columbian Exposition in Chicago.

 There are three related buildings—a large rectory, a convent that could house several dozen religious sisters, and a large school building—which make up a local historic district.

 The 1893 Austin pipe organ Opus No. 2 (2 manuals and 20 ranks) is the oldest Austin Organ still in service, and the oldest surviving electro-pneumatic in the state of Michigan.